GCN-DevLSTM: Path Development for Skeleton-Based Action Recognition: Numerical Experiments

 \subsection{Comparison with signature-based models}

-Compared to the Logsig-RNN~\cite{liao2021logsig}, one of the recent signature-based action recognition methods (using the joint stream only), our model (J) outperforms 10.4\% and 9.7\% respectively on both benchmarks of NTU-120 dataset, and 2.75\% on Chalearn2013 dataset.
-Compared to the latest signature-based action recognition approach~\cite{cheng2023skeleton}, we still outperform 1.43\% on Chalearn2013 dataset while unfortunately, they didn't report their results on NTU dataset, leaving no way to compare.
+Since path development layer can be seen as a data-adaptive alternative to the signature, we further compare our method with other signature-based models in SAR task.
+Compared to the Logsig-RNN~\citep{liao2021logsig}, one of the recent signature-based action recognition methods (using the joint stream only), our model (J) outperforms 10.4\% and 9.7\% respectively on both benchmarks of NTU-120 dataset, and 2.75\% on Chalearn2013 dataset.
+Compared to the latest signature-based action recognition approach~\citep{cheng2023skeleton}, we still outperform 1.43\% on Chalearn2013 dataset while unfortunately, they didn't report their results on NTU dataset, leaving no way to compare.
 These results support the advantages of using path development that we claimed before, compared with path signature.